AndrewStaus/ML-Genetic-Breakout/README.md

 <p>
 	Due to  games running simultaneously, system resources are taxed by rending the graphics.
-	To further speed up training time, the games are run in headless mode with graphics and interface disabled durring training so that the CPU resources can be used more efficiently.
+	To further speed up training time, the games are run in headless mode with graphics and interface disabled during training so that the CPU resources can be used more efficiently.
 </p>